 Extinguishing your campfire is perhaps one of the most important safety steps of all.
 “Please, don’t take the bucket (of water) and throw it on,” Gay cautions; that’ll just end in thick plumes of smoke.
 Instead, flatten the fire as much as possible with the monitoring stick.
 Then, carefully pour on water until you feel no heat when hovering your hand about an inch above the coals.

-This article originally appeared in a September 2012 issue of Metro Parent.
+This article originally appeared in a September 2012 issue of Metro Parent and has been updated.